Skip to main content

 Figure 2.
 Photomicrograph showing ESC cracking on a test specimen.

-Testing conducted to simulate ESC is based on ASTM D543 “Standard Practices for Evaluating the Resistance of Plastics to Chemical Reagents – Practice B. This test method essentially places a sample, usually a tensile or flex bar, in a continuously stressed state using controlled strain levels.
-There are several test fixtures that can be used for ESC testing, one such setup is shown in Figure A. The setup shown in Figure 1 bends or flexes the specimen, which creates elevated tensile stresses on the outer edge/apex of the bend.
+Environmental stress cracking testing conducted to simulate ESC is typically based on ASTM D543 “Standard Practices for Evaluating the Resistance of Plastics to Chemical Reagents – Practice B.” This test method essentially places a sample, usually a tensile or flex bar, in a continuously stressed state using controlled strain levels.
+There are several test fixtures that can be used for ESC testing, one such setup is shown in Figure 1.
+The setup in Figure 1 bends or flexes the specimen, which creates elevated tensile stresses on the outer edge/apex of the bend.
 The chemical agent is then locally applied to the surface of the specimen at the apex of the bend.
 This locally exposed area of the sample is periodically inspected for crack development during the lifetime of the test.
-An example of typical cracking is shown in Figure 2.
+An example of typical cracking found during environmental stress cracking testing is shown in Figure 2.
 By using a sample of known dimensions, the strain level can be calculated, and the test fixture can be set to generate the calculated strain value.

-Furthermore, with a known modulus for the material the stress level can also be calculated.
-This can provide a stress at which ESC will occur when the plastic is exposed to certain chemical agents.
-When coupled with stress levels predicted in a finite element analysis (FEA) of the part, predictions can be made on whether a part will fail from ESC when in contact with chemicals that it anticipated to be exposed to during use.
+Furthermore, with a known modulus for the material, the stress level can also be calculated.
+This provides a stress at which ESC will occur when the plastic is exposed to certain chemical agents.
+When coupled with stress levels predicted in a finite element analysis (FEA) of the part, predictions can be made on whether a part will fail from ESC when in contact with chemicals it’s anticipated to be exposed to during use.
+This integration of design analysis with environmental stress cracking testing is a powerful tool for proactive material selection.

-It should be noted that ESC can occur even when external loads are not applied to the part.
-Molded-in residual stresses and thermal stresses in the presence of an ESC agent, can also be sufficient to produce cracking.
-Whether you are hoping to avoid future failures or you are already experiencing failures, ESC testing can be a crucial test during failure analysis of plastic parts and the material selection/design process.
+It’s important to note that ESC can occur even when external loads aren’t applied to the part.
+Molded-in residual stresses and thermal stresses, in the presence of an ESC agent, can also be sufficient to produce cracking.
+Whether you’re hoping to avoid future failures or are already experiencing them, environmental stress cracking testing can be a crucial step during the failure analysis of plastic parts and a vital component of the material selection and design process.

 The Madison Group